Noambaron/ScoreboardLabel/README.md

 * iOS 8.0+
 * xCode 6+

-## How ScoreboardLabel works

-ScoreboardLabel is composed of three main objects. the cache manager, the image request object, and the image file (Realm) object.
-The image file is the Realm scheme to be saved.
-The image request object is an abstract vehicle used to process each image operation (save/ retrieve/ delete) and the cache manager is the coordinator and API.

 ## Example App

 To run the example project, clone the repo, and run `pod install` from the Example directory first.
 You will also need to insert a FlickerAPIFey in the predefined macro on FlickrAPIKey.h A free FlickrAPIKey is available [here](http://www.flickr.com/services/api/misc.api_keys.html)

 ## Installation